 For example, a professional photographer’s value offer might be a free one-hour photo session for engagement, newborn, or professional photos.
 Those who opt in for the engagement photos will be placed on a campaign offering wedding photography services, while those who opt in for the newborn photos will be offered a photo shoot for the baby’s first birthday, and those who received a professional portrait will receive offers for additional photography for their business website.

-Guides/Templates: Guides, also commonly referred to as ebooks, and templates such as worksheets and checklists, are content pieces that provide in-depth information on a specific topic.
+Guides or templates: Guides, also commonly referred to as ebooks, and templates, such as worksheets and checklists, are content pieces that provide in-depth information on a specific topic.
 It’s important that a guide delves into individual topics as opposed to encompassing a broad area.
 If a guide is too general, prospects might not find the detailed information they’re looking for or not get enough value out of it.

 Webinars: A webinar is another way to provide guarded content geared toward a specific audience.
 A webinar can be a live broadcast where a member of your team leads a workshop, discussion or educational course, or it can be a pre-recorded video that is emailed to the prospect after they have opted in.